The elitists have been working very hard to take

 States

-If some find this reading to dry skip to the
+If you find this reading to dry or difficult skip to the

 highlighted sections